Take Flight Dyslexia Therapist Training Program

 King’s College

-Additional Dyslexia Training Courses
+Additional Dyslexia Training Programs

 Training for interventionists, special education teachers, dyslexia therapists, CALTs/Trainees, etc.